Resources & Scholarships for Homeless Students

 The factors that contribute to homelessness and housing insecurity among college students can vary and are often different from the contributing factors among older populations.
 Some students enter college despite growing up homeless and struggle to find stability and support.
 Others may have unexpected events happen while in school that can jeopardize their housing or make earning a take degree longer and, therefore, cause finding to dry up sooner than planned.
 Housing is expensive and competitive, even on campus, so even students who feel financially well-prepared upon entering school can find maintaining basic needs security difficult.

 It’s worth noting that homelessness and housing insecurity among students does not correlate to joblessness.
-The majority of student respondents who were homeless or housing insecure–42,712 students–were also employed.
+The majority of student respondents who were homeless or housing insecure–42,714 students–were also employed.
 12,778 were unemployed but looking for work, and 14,228 were not employed and not looking for work.
 Factors contributing to homelessness and housing insecurity are, however, largely financial.
 The table below illustrates some of the most common issues students face when it comes to housing.

-Housing Issue or Situation Percent of Students
+Housing Issue or Situation | Percent of Students (Average of 2- and 4- year students) |

-Felt unsafe in their living situation7
+Felt unsafe in their living situation | 7 |

-Lived with a friend, or couch surfed12
+Lived with a friend, or couch surfed | 12 |

-(For both rent/mortgage and utilities, 2-year students experienced these things at about a 10% higher rate than 4-year students)
+Could not pay full amount of utilities, rent or mortgage | 21.5 (For both rent/mortgage and utilities, 2-year students experienced these things at about a 10% higher rate than 4-year students) |

-Lived with others beyond the expected capacity of the housing16.5
+Lived with others beyond the expected capacity of the housing | 16.5 |

 Special Insight from Youth Advocate Ajanique Dunlap